Paulo-Piotto/Paulo-Piotto/README.md

 I'm currently working with **React**, **Node**, **Typescript**, **PostgreSQL**, but I'm always open to learn and work with new languages and technologies.

-I love the thrill of making ideas come to life with code, I feel like I've born to solve problems and I also love to teach people how to solve it.
+I love the thrill of making ideas come to life with code, I feel like I've born to solve problems and I also love to teach people how to solve them.

 - ⚡ Fun fact: I'm a tutor of two dogs named Nala and Luna in reference to the lion king and harry potter characters.